gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: direction-periodic

-      As :mdp-value:`pull-coord1-geometry=direction`, but allows the distance to be larger than half the box size.
-With this geometry the box should not be dynamic (*e.g.* no pressure scaling) in the pull dimensions and the pull force is not added to virial.
+      As :mdp-value:`pull-coord1-geometry=direction`, but does not apply
+      periodic box vector corrections to keep the distance within half the box length.
+This is (only) useful for pushing groups apart by more than half the box length by continuously changing the reference location using a pull rate.
+With this geometry the box should not be dynamic (*e.g.* no pressure scaling) in the pull dimensions and the pull force is not added to the virial.

    .. mdp-value:: direction-relative